- Solar advice hub

 Can you install a battery without solar panels?

-And if you get your installer to take certain steps to create an Emergency Power Supply for you, you can also make sure your home has electricity when power cuts occur.
+And if you get your installer to take certain steps to create an Emergency Power Supply for you, you can also make sure your home has electricity when power cuts occur – though this is a costly process that’s usually entirely unnecessary in the UK.

-It’s always better to use a battery with solar panels though, as you can save hundreds of pounds, cut your carbon footprint, and lessen the impact of electricity price rises.
+It’s always better to use a battery with solar panels, as you can save hundreds of pounds per year, cut your carbon footprint, and lessen the impact of electricity price rises.

 For more information, check out our guide to home battery storage without solar in the UK.